2006 Gerry Weber Open

 The 2006 Gerry Weber Open was a men's tennis tournament played on outdoor grass courts.
 It was the 14th edition of the Gerry Weber Open, and was part of the International Series of the 2006 ATP Tour.
-It took place at the Gerry Weber Stadion in Halle, North Rhine-Westphalia, Germany, from June 12 through June 18, 2006.
+It took place at the Gerry Weber Stadion in Halle, North Rhine-Westphalia, Germany, from 12 June until 18 June 2006.

 The singles field was led by World No. 1, Australian Open champion, French Open runner-up, and 2003, 2004 and 2005 Halle winner Roger Federer, Australian Open semifinalist Nicolas Kiefer, and Auckland titlist Jarkko Nieminen.
 Also present were Australian Open runner-up Marcos Baghdatis, Adelaide semifinalist Tomáš Berdych, Tommy Haas, Christophe Rochus and Kristof Vliegen.

+First-seeded Roger Federer won his fourth consecutive singles title at the event.